 Yes, apparently, because this fierce cheetah-print gown-and-hat combo she donned in a scene with JAY-Z proves just that:

 Oh, and how about this cow-print Burberry corset, designed exclusively for Bey by Riccardo Tisci?
 The addition of Christian Louboutin heels gave the look the perfect finishing touch.
 "Beyoncé in this cow print fit is the Friday snap we ALL needed," one fan raved on Twitter.

 Beyoncé and her stylist also mixed in plenty of vibrant looks throughout Black Is King, like this gorgeous jersey dress and matching leggings by Mugler:

 And who could forget this seriously awe-mazing cobalt blue Alejandro gown, accessorized with a wide-brim hat by Marta Jakubowski x Jo Miller?

 Another look fans couldn't seem to get enough of on social media was this ethereal, off-the-shoulder dress.
 The frilly gown is by Mary Katrantzou, and we, too, are obsessed!

-Alon Livné was also responsible for three of Beyoncé's custom looks in Black Is King, including this unforgettable ivory gown and headpiece.
+Alon Livné responsible for three of Beyoncé's custom looks in Black Is King, including this unforgettable ivory gown and headpiece.
 The Tel Aviv-based designer told Vogue that the organza he used for the wings had silicone threads woven in, which helped mold the sculptural draping.